mrmikegit/aroma-pi/README.md

 - **Runtime Tracking**: Monitors and displays total runtime for pump and fan
 - **Historical Chart**: 24-hour visualization of HVAC fan state
 - **Persistent Settings**: All configurations saved and restored after reboot
+- **Push Alerts**: Optional web push notifications (including iOS via Add to Home Screen) when the oil tank is empty or via manual test button

 ## Hardware Requirements